ogkunald/Torrent-Drive-Telegram-Bot-Using-Colab/README.md

 ### TODO
 1. Concurrent torrent download
-2. Send progressbar of download as telegram message.
+2. Progressbar of the download.
 3. Cancel current download

 # This whole repo is against Google Colab policy and you shouldn't be using it.